 How to Get a UPC Code for Amazon

-Not just a competitor, Amazon has grown to be a tool for small businesses that list their products on the e-commerce giant’s site, drastically increasing their reach.
+Not just a competitor, Amazon has grown to be a tool for every small business that lists its products on the e-commerce giant’s site, drastically increasing their reach.

 If you’ve made the exciting step to sell your products on Amazon, you will quickly realize that you need to buy and use an Amazon UPC number for your products.

 UPC stands for universal product code and is a type of barcode number for products.
-The initial process for obtaining them can be somewhat complex and confusing, so we’ve created this complete guide to answer how to get a UPC code for Amazon once and for all.
+The initial process for obtaining them can be somewhat complex and confusing, so we’ve created this complete guide to creating a UPC code for Amazon once and for all.

 What is a UPC Code?

-So, you just learned that a UPC code is a type of barcode number, but what does it consist of?
+So, you just learned that a UPC stands for universal product code and is a type of barcode number for product identification, but what does it consist of?
 Generally, a UPC code contains two key components:

 - A unique number